Sahilj11/Learning-notes/Notes/MCA/2nd sem/DSA.md

 when a record is inserted, the bucket to which it is mapped has space to store the record, if the bucket does not have enough space, a bucket overflow is said to have occurred.

 #### Handling this
-- Overflow chaining:- If a record has be inserted into a bucket b, and b is alre ady full, an overflow bucket is provided for b, and the record is inserted into the overflow bucket.
+- Overflow chaining:- If a record has be inserted into a bucket b, and b is already full, an overflow bucket is provided for b, and the record is inserted into the overflow bucket.
 If the overflow bucket is also full, another overflow bucket is provi ded and so on.
 All the overflow buckets of a given bucket are chained together in a linked list.
 Overflow handling using such a linked list is called Overflow Chaining.
 - ![](../../statics/Pasted%20image%2020240509094436.png)
 - Deletion
 - Open hashing